JMC110/Data-Science-Challenge/README.md

 ![Picture1](https://user-images.githubusercontent.com/13540908/76710198-b257ab80-66c2-11ea-8592-db64692fbd6d.png)

 The dataset has no missing values.
 The columns "down_votes"  and "category" doesn’t have any unique values. “down_votes” have all the values as 0 and “category” is just ‘worldnews’.
-As they wouldn’t help in any computation, I have drop them.
+As they wouldn’t help in any computation, I have dropped them.

 **Word Cloud of all the News Titles-**